 The Engagement Executive and Lead should sign off on the scope and test plan before fieldwork starts.
 Other important responsibilities include testing oversight, as well as reviewing, documenting, and verifying test results.

 First, the External Assessor should work to better understand the environment.
 This includes:

 - Reviewing the systems, business operations, and physical locations that will be assessed.

 - Identifying the risk factors that should be assessed.

 - Outlining the populations that will need to be sampled.

-- Determining which HITRUST CSF requirement statements involve shared responsibility.
+- Determining which HITRUST certification requirement statements involve shared responsibility.

 Definition of the Testing Approach

 The objective of testing during the HITRUST validation stage is to assess the organization’s controls.
 This can be done using three main methodologies.